-Russian banker who met with Jared Kushner has ties to Putin
+Russian banker who met Kushner has Putin ties

 - Russian banker who met with Kushner has deep ties to the Russian government

+(CNN)The Russian bank chairman who met with Jared Kushner in December isn't your ordinary banker.

+His state-run bank has been under US sanctions for nearly three years.

-(CNN)The Russian banker who met with Jared Kushner in December has ties to the Russian government and was appointed to his job by Russian President Vladimir Putin.
+He was appointed to his job by Russian President Vladimir Putin after eight years at Russia's biggest state-owned commercial bank.

+And he graduated from the Russian academy of Federal Security Service, which trains people to work in Russia's intelligence and security forces.

-The meeting between Kushner, President Donald Trump's son-in-law and one of his closest advisers, and the chairman of a state-run Russian bank will likely be scrutinized by congressional investigators probing links between Trump associates and the Russian government.
+Sergey Gorkov's meeting with Kushner, President Donald Trump's son-in-law and one of his closest advisers, will be scrutinized by congressional investigators probing links between Trump associates and the Russian government.
+Gorkov is chairman of VneshEconomBank, or VEB, a Russian development agency that has been under US sanctions since July 2014.

-Kushner met with Sergey Gorkov, the chairman VneshEconomBank, or VEB, in December 2016.
-The meeting raises additional questions because VEB has been under US sanctions for three years, and because Kushner has been trying to attract financing for a building project of his in Manhattan.
+The meeting is raising questions both because of the sanctions and because Kushner spent years as a real-estate developer and was trying to attract financing for a building project of his in Manhattan.

 The White House said Kushner was acting as a Trump adviser -- not as a private developer -- when he met with Gorkov.